2015 NCAA Division III Field Hockey Championship

 The 2015 NCAA Division III Field Hockey Championship will be the 35th women's collegiate field hockey tournament organized by the NCAA to determine the top Division III college field hockey team n the United States.
 The semifinals and championship match will be played at the Turf Field at Washington and Lee University in Lexington, Virginia from November 21–22, 2015.
 W&L is hosting for the second consecutive year.

+Middlebury defeated Bowdoin 1-0 in the final.

 TCNJ are the defending national champions.